circlefin/verite/packages/docs/docs/tutorials/solidity-verifications.md

 ---
-sidebar_label: Solidity Verifications
+sidebar_label: Verification Registry in Solidity
 sidebar_position: 4
 ---

-# Getting Started With Verifications in Solidty
+# Interacting With a Verification Registry Written in Solidity

-As discussed in the [Smart Contract Patterns](../patterns/smart-contract-verity.md) section of the documentation, using smart contracts to manage verification registries provides a trustless and decentralized mechanism for individuals and organizations to look-up verification statuses, verification credentials, revoke credentials, and more.
+As discussed in the [Smart Contract Patterns](../patterns/smart-contract-verity.md) section of the documentation, using smart contracts to manage verification registries provides a trustless and decentralized mechanism for individuals and organizations to look up verification statuses, verification credentials, revoke credentials, and more.
 Any smart contract and blockchain can be used, but we will focus on Solidity in this example.

 Solidity is the language for the Ethereum Virtual Machine.
 Solidity is the most widely used blockchain programming language.